 - Deposits on shower heads, faucets and fixtures

 - Soap scum build-up in sinks, tubs, and showers

 - Dingy laundry

 While your RO system will purify your water, it will not take care of the damage hard water causes to your fixtures and water-using appliances.
-“Overtime, hard water has the same damaging effect on your RO system that it has on your appliances and fixtures—it ruins it,” explains Christine Fletcher, president and founder of Secondwind Water Systems.
+“Overtime, hard water damages the RO membrane,” explains Christine Fletcher, president and founder of Secondwind Water Systems.

 Your RO membrane will last longer if you soften your water.
 Pair your reverse osmosis system with a Kinetico softener, and Kinetico will extend the warranty on your K5 membrane to 10 years.

 A water softener will protect your reverse osmosis system by removing scale-forming elements like calcium and magnesium, before they ever reach it.
 In the process, water softening can add slightly higher levels of sodium to the water.
 (How high these levels are depends on how hard your water is).

 This is where reverse osmosis comes in.
 Remember what we said about being better together?
 Your reverse osmosis system, which purifies your water, will also remove the sodium added to softened water.